Hunger Action Ministry

 If you can’t feed a hundred hungry people, then feed just one. (attributed to St. Teresa of Calcutta.)

 Important dates to note and hold:

-Next OPPORTUNITY TO SERVE (this Fall): Join the Hunger Action Ministry at our next event to feed the hungry as we hand out Thanksgiving Food Boxes on Monday, November 20, from 7.a.m. to Noon at St Mary’s Food Bank Alliance, Dell E Webb Distribution Center, 2831 North 31st Avenue.
-To sign-up in advance email us at hungeraction(Replace this parenthesis with the @ sign)thecasa.org or look for us in the Hospitality area on November 4 & 5 after all the masses.
+Next OPPORTUNITY TO SERVE: Join the Hunger Action Ministry at our next event to feed the hungry as we hand pack Food Boxes on Saturday, March 10, times to be determined.
+At St Mary’s Food Bank Alliance, Dell E Webb Distribution Center, 2831 North 31st Avenue. e will need 20 to 30 people, children 12 and over can participate.
+To sign-up in advance email us at hungeraction(Replace this parenthesis with the @ sign)thecasa.org or look for us in the Hospitality area on February 3 & 4 2018 after all the masses.

 Recent Education/Awareness/Advocacy events: